balaji1974/python-and-machinelearning/04 - Pandas/README.md

 make conclusions based on statistical theories.
 Pandas can clean messy data sets, and make them readable and relevant.
 Relevant data is very important in data science

+Pandas are Data analysis library built on top of the Python programming language
+It is a robust toolkit for analyzing, filtering, manipulating, aggregating, merging, pivoting, and cleaning data

 ```